-Before starting the program, you’re asked 65 to 70 questions about your health and some behaviors, says Ali.
+Before starting the program, you’re asked 65 to 70 questions about your health and some behaviours, says Ali.
 And that makes it feel “tailored to you and your needs, which I think is very attractive for people,” says Ali.

 That’s one of the reasons personalization is a cornerstone of WeightWatchers.
-After you sign up, you complete a 15-question quiz, sharing your goals, your favorite foods, and more—and a program is created around that intel.
+After you sign up, you complete a 15-question quiz, sharing your goals, your favourite foods, and more—and a program is created around that intel.

 Helps with goal setting